Sarimin Reksodihardjo

 Sarimin Reksodihardjo (17 July 1905 – 1992) was a Javanese bureaucrat and politician.

-Born in Wonosobo, Sarimin was employed to the Wedana (district head) of Ajibarang, Central Java after finishing his studies at the OSVIA (academy of governance).
+Born in Wonosobo, Sarimin was employed by the Wedana (district head) of Ajibarang, Central Java after finishing his studies at the OSVIA (academy of governance).
 After the Indonesian independence, he was appointed as the Regent of Brebes, the head of Agrarian Affairs in the Ministry of Home Affairs, the acting Governor of North Sumatra, and as the Governor of Nusa Tenggara.
-After his retirement from politics, he began involved in business, becoming the President Director of the Gresik Cement factory.
+After he retired from politics, he began involved in business, becoming the President and Director of the Gresik Cement factory.

 Early life

 Sarimin went to study at the Hollandsch-Inlandsche School (HIS, Dutch Native School) and Opleiding School Voor Inlandsche Ambtenaren (OSVIA, Training School for Natives Civil Servants), graduating from the latter in 1924.

 Career

-After his graduation from OSVIA, from 1924 until 1926 he was employed in the office of the Wedana of Ajibarang.
-He moved from Ajibarang, and from 1926 until 1928 he worked as a mantri (expert) in Cilacap, and from 1928 to 1933 he worked as the deputy to the regent's secretary in Cilacap and Kendal.
+After he graduated from OSVIA, from 1924 until 1926 he was employed in the office of the Wedana of Ajibarang.
+He moved from Ajibarang, and 1926 until 1928 he worked as a mantri (expert) in Cilacap, and from 1928 to 1933 he worked as the deputy to the regent's secretary in Cilacap and Kendal.
 During this time, from 1931 until 1933, he went to study again at the Bestuurschool (Civil Servants School), graduating from the school in 1933.

-From 1933 until 1938, he was appointed as the Assistant Wedana of the Weleri District in Kendal Regency, the Brati District in Grobogan, and the Pulukon District.
-In order to make himself eligible for the Wedana position, from 1938 until 1941, he attended the prestigious Bestuursacademie (Civil Servants Academy).
-He was one of the thirteen students from the academy who managed to graduate prior to the Japanese occupation in 1942.
+From 1933 until 1938, he was appointed Assistant Wedana of the Weleri District in Kendal Regency, the Brati District in Grobogan, and the Pulukon District.
+To make himself eligible for the Wedana position, from 1938 until 1941, he attended the prestigious Bestuursacademie (Civil Servants Academy).
+He was one of the thirteen students from the academy who managed to graduate before the Japanese occupation in 1942.

 After he graduated, he began to work at the office of the Resident of Pekalongan.

 On 1 July 1941, he was appointed by the resident as the Wedana of Wiradesa in the Pekalongan Regency.
 He still held the office after the Japanese occupation.